Fat loss vs. weight loss

 Difference between fat loss and weight loss

-To recap our understanding weight loss vs. fat loss so far:
+To recap our understanding of weight loss vs. fat loss so far:

 OK.
 So which one “should” you aim for?